 & receive $250 off your tuition balance.

-At the time of enrollment, if you are 25 years old or under,
+At the time of enrollment, if you are 25 or under,

-You also have the option to pay for the training in monthly installments.
+We offer the option of paying for the training in 10 or 20 monthly installments.

 This is a non-inflated, up-to-date estimate of Interchange’s overall value.

 12-hour, 6-week Business and Marketing Training led by Margo Brockman, Interchange Co-owner and Marketing Lead.
 Comparison: Multi-week business and marketing training courses run anywhere from 2,000 to 12,000.
 Individual business and marketing consulting fees typically run between $250 and $500 an hour.

 Interchange’s core curriculum has been refined and developed over 10 years with the investment of hundreds of thousands of dollars to develop into a simple format that produces results.
 Comparison: Tuition for traditional graduate-level study in Counseling runs between $4,500 and $10,000 per semester.

 An extra day to dive deeper into the weekend material, and integrate with a small group.
 10 Office Hour calls with Steve to stay engaged, inspired, and get your questions answered.

 Weekly Counseling Sessions: $4,000